garyillyes/cbcp/draft-illyes-cbcp.md

 Depending on a site's setup (computing resources, software efficiency) and its size, crawling may slow down the site or take it offline altogether.
-Crawler operators must ensure that their crawlers are equipped with back-out logic that rely on at least the standard signals defined by {{Section 15.6 of RFC9110}}, preferably also additional heuristics such as relative response time of the server.
+Crawler operators must ensure that their crawlers are equipped with back-out logic that rely on at least the standard signals defined by {{Section 15.6 of HTTP-SEMANTICS}}, preferably also additional heuristics such as relative response time of the server.

 As such, crawlers should log already visited URL and how many requests they sent to a resource